 Coaching for your Kidlit Success here: https://cuddlefishacademy.teachable.com/p/coaching-mentorship1

-Query Letter Example: Remember the three parts of a query: 1)The Hook 2) The Book 3) The Cook
+Query Letter Example: Add a sentence letting the agent know how you found out about them, and then use the three parts of a query: 1)The Hook, 2) The Book, 3) The Cook.

 This is a great post on crafting a query for writers with a free worksheet: